-- If you are referring a student to the Counseling Center and there is a direct concern for the student's safety (i.e. you may be afraid they will harm themselves or someone else), please directly emphasize this concern when speaking to someone in the Counseling Center.
+- 1. If you are referring a student to the Counseling Center and there is a direct concern for the student's safety (i.e. you may be afraid they will harm themselves or someone else), please directly emphasize this concern when speaking to someone in the Counseling Center.
 If you talk to the Office Coordinator, please indicate this concern.
 If you walk a student up to the Counseling Center and our Office Coordinator doesn't happen to be at her desk and the counselors are in sessions, please knock on one of the counselor's doors. - 2.
-If a student is extremely visibly distressed, please also follow the above.
-Tears don't always equate a safety issue, but its best to let us determine that rather than put yourself in that position.

-3. If a student is expressing struggles but no immediate threat is apparent, then please refer them for an appointment which will occur at a later date.
-We will do our best to see the student in a timely manner (typically within three business days we can see new students for an initial session).
+If a student is in tears or visibly distressed, please also follow the above. - 3.
+If a student is expressing struggles but no immediate threat is apparent, then please refer them for an appointment.
+We will do our best to see the student in a timely manner (typically within a day or two we can see new students for an initial session).